1 What does being a young carer mean?

 - It is important that young people know who to call in an emergency too, whether this is another family member or the emergency services.

-The Young Carers team has a strong commitment to involving volunteers and doing this through our mentoring project and transport service.
-We recently received the ‘Investing in Volunteers’ award, recognising the quality of our work in this area, and the mentoring project has the Approved Provider Standard for safe and effective mentoring.
+Our mentoring project and a transport service both hold the ‘Investing in Volunteers’ award, and the mentoring project has the Approved Provider Standard for safe and effective mentoring.

 - a genuine interest in young people